medleyjs/medley/docs/App.md

 app.encapsulate('/api', (apiSubApp) => {
   apiSubApp.addHook('onRequest', (req, res, next) => {
-    // This hook only runs for routes defined within the apiSubApp next();
+    // This hook only runs for routes defined on the apiSubApp and v1SubApp next();
   });